Mortgage

 • Homebuying assistance programs can help cover your down payment and closing costs.
 In some cases, these funds don’t have to be repaid.

-Right now, mortgage rates are high and the median home price sits at around $363,000.
-That may sound intimidating, but here are six loan programs for low-income buyers that could be your ticket to homeownership, even in today’s tough market.
+Right now, mortgage rates are high and the median home price in the U.S. sits at around $404,000 (this, of course, can vary greatly depending on where you live).
+This may seem intimidating, but here are six loan programs for low-income buyers that could be your ticket to homeownership — even in today’s tough market.

 The HomeReady® mortgage program from Fannie Mae offers home loans for low-income prospective homebuyers with limited cash for a down payment.
-The guidelines are more flexible to make it easier for borrowers to qualify, and monthly mortgage insurance can be lower than with conventional loans.
+Its more flexible guidelines make it easier for borrowers to qualify, and monthly mortgage insurance can be lower than with conventional loans.
 Buyers are also allowed to use gifts or grants to cover their down payment and closing costs.

 Both first-time homebuyers and repeat buyers are eligible.
-However, if all borrowers on a loan are first-timers, at least one borrower will need to meet the homeownership education requirement.
-They can do so by completing an online course on the Framework website.
+However, if all borrowers on a loan are first-timers, at least one borrower will need to take a homebuyer education course.

 Eligibility requirements include: